 Resorts, for a Simply Good Time

 A family vacation at a lakeside resort is a long-standing Minnesota tradition, with good reason.
 It's a great way to get away from routines and schedules and simply enjoy time together.
 It's also a lot of fun.
-For most kids, simply hanging out on the beach and splashing in the water is the best.
-Most resorts also offer boats or pontoons to rent for some time on the water.
-Check for swimming pools, playgrounds and game rooms, depending on your kids' interests.
+If it's too cold to get out on the water, .check for swimming pools, playgrounds and game rooms, depending on your kids' interests.
 Many resorts also offer organized activities for children, from nature walks to crafts.
 Almost all Minnesota resorts are on a lakeshore.
 Hundreds are small, family-operated places with about five to 10 housekeeping cabins or cottages.
 Others are larger complexes, with townhouses or hotel suites.